abelcarreras/posym/README.md

 -------------------------------------------------
 PyQchem (https://github.com/abelcarreras/PyQchem) is a Python interface for Q-Chem (https://www.q-chem.com).
-PyQchem can be used to obtain wave functions and normal modes in Python objects that can be directly used in Posym.
+PyQchem can be used to obtain wave functions and normal modes as Python objects that can be directly used in Posym.
 ```python
 from pyqchem import get_output_from_qchem, QchemInput, Structure
 from pyqchem.parsers.basic import basic_parser_qchem